raamana/confounds/docs/usage.rst

 .. note::

   I highly recommend using the ``pyradigm`` data structure to manage the features and covariates of a given dataset, using the classes ``ClassificationDataset`` and ``RegressionDataset``.
-The development version of ``pyradigm`` provides the ``MultiDatasetClassify`` and ``MultiDatasetRegress`` classes that would make this data management even easier when engaging in comparisons across multiple modalities/feature-sets on the same sample (same subjects with same covariates).
+The latest version of ``pyradigm`` also provides the ``MultiDatasetClassify`` and ``MultiDatasetRegress`` classes that would make this data management even easier when engaging in comparisons across multiple modalities/feature-sets on the same sample (same subjects with same covariates).
+Check it out at https://raamana.github.io/pyradigm/.